erikik8090/codeguru-django/README.md

 and then select the `launch default browser` option.

  ## Licence
-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the GPL v3.0 License - see the LICENSE file for details

  References:
 ----------